Analyzing Adversarial Inputs in Deep Reinforcement Learning: Introduction

-In this work, we attempt to bridge this gap, by presenting a comprehensive analysis regarding the impact of adversarial inputs on DRL agents.
-Building upon our previous work in the domain of DNN verification \citep{amir2023verifying, corsi2023constrained, pore2021safe, CountingProVe} and in particularly on our tool \texttt{ProVe} \citep{ProVe} (which is based on the backend verification technology of \texttt{Reluplex} \citep{KaBaDiJuKo17} and \texttt{Marabou} \citep{katz2019marabou, WuIsZeTaDaKoReAmJuBaHuLaWuZhKoKaBa24}), we present the \adversarialrate{} --- a novel metric for quantifying the susceptibility of a DRL agent to adversarial inputs and characterizing them over the input domain.
+In this work, we make a step towards bridging this gap, by presenting a comprehensive analysis regarding the impact of adversarial inputs on DRL agents.
+Building upon our previous work in the domain of DNN verification \citep{amir2023verifying, corsi2023constrained, pore2021safe, CountingProVe} and particularly on our tool \texttt{ProVe} \citep{ProVe} (which is based on the backend verification technology of \texttt{Reluplex} \citep{KaBaDiJuKo17} and \texttt{Marabou} \citep{katz2019marabou, WuIsZeTaDaKoReAmJuBaHuLaWuZhKoKaBa24}), we present the \adversarialrate{}, a metric building upon the \texttt{Violation Rate} introduced in the prior work from Corsi et al.~\citep{ProVe} and adapted for the systematic evaluation of adversarial inputs in the DRL domain.
+Specifically, while the original \texttt{Violation Rate} measures the overall size of the unsafe portion of the input space, the \adversarialrate{} is designed to partition the input domain into subregions, enabling fine-grained spatial visualization and analysis of adversarial inputs alongside the environment layout.
+The underlying verification procedure is further extended to enumerate violating input points and expose them for downstream empirical evaluation via the \fvcollisionrate{}.
+The main contribution of this work is therefore not to introduce a new verification tool, but to provide a systematic and comprehensive evaluation framework for studying the effect of adversarial inputs on reinforcement learning policies.
 In this work, we extensively demonstrate the usefulness of the \adversarialrate{} in assessing the robustness of various DRL agents, in multiple scenarios, as well as put forth a set of tools for its computation.
-We also show how the \adversarialrate{} can identify adversarial inputs that could, otherwise be undetected with conventional methods.
+We also show how the \adversarialrate{} can identify adversarial inputs that could otherwise be undetected with conventional methods.
 The core of this work includes an in-depth analysis of the effect of adversarial inputs on the behavior of DRL systems.
-Such analysis aims at answering the following, important research questions: \textit{Are adversarial inputs a concrete threat to state-of-the-art DRL systems?}, \textit{Do adversarial inputs depend on training procedures?}, \textit{Is it possible to limit the pervasiveness of adversarial inputs by user-specific design choices?}.
-Specifically, we consider several aspects related to the impact of adversarial inputs, including:
+Such analysis aims at answering the following, important research questions: \textit{Are adversarial inputs a concrete threat to state-of-the-art DRL systems?} \textit{Do adversarial inputs depend on training procedures?} \textit{Is it possible to limit the pervasiveness of adversarial inputs by user-specific design choices?} Specifically, we consider several aspects related to the impact of adversarial inputs, including: